Skip to main content

 At Paris Brain Institute

-The researchers of the team “Fundamental and Translational Neurogenetics” co-led by Alexandra DURR and Giovanni Stevanin have the objective of identifying new genes or molecular dysfunctions that cause or influence spastic paraplegia through the genomic analysis of family forms.
+Researchers from the Basic to Translational Neurogenetics team led by Alexandra Durr and Giovanni Stevanin are working to identify new genes or molecular dysfunctions that cause or influence spastic paraplegia through genomic analysis of familial forms.

-The study, Identification of a key mechanism in hereditary spastic paraplegia type 11, led by Frédéric Darios and Giovanni Stevanin, demonstrated the role of lipid accumulation in hereditary spastic paraplegia type 11.
-These results suggest that targeting this mechanism may provide an interesting therapeutic pathway in this pathology.
+The study on identification of a key mechanism in hereditary spastic paraplegia type 11 conducted by Frédéric Darios and Giovanni Stevanin has highlighted the role of the accumulation of certain lipids in hereditary spastic paraplegia type 11.
+These results suggest that targeting this mechanism could be an interesting therapeutic approach in managing this disease.

-The collaborative study, Hereditary spastic paraplegia type 58, a demyelinating disease, led by Khalid Hamid El Hachimi of the Institut du Cerveau and Amandine Duchesne of INRA, reports that mutations in the KIF1C gene, responsible for hereditary spastic paraplegia type 58 (SPG58/SPAX2), cause a loss of myelin.
-This finding could lead to advances in understanding the mechanisms of hereditary spastic paraplegia type 58.
+The collaborative study on hereditary spastic paraplegia type 58, a demyelinating disease conducted by Khalid Hamid El Hachimi from Paris Brain Institute and Amandine Duchesne from INRA has found that mutations in the KIF1C gene, responsible for hereditary spastic paraplegia type 58 (SPG58/SPAX2), cause myelin loss.
+This discovery could lead to progress in understanding the mechanisms of hereditary spastic paraplegia type 58.

-The study, Hereditary spastic paraplegia: identifying the impact of each mutation, by the research team led by Giovanni Stevanin (INSERM/EPHE) highlights the effect of certain mutations in hereditary spastic paraplegia.
-She stressed the need to develop tools to interpret the biological effects of mutations in human genetics.
+The study on hereditary spastic paraplegia: identifying the impact of each mutation, by the research team led by Giovanni Stevanin (INSERM/EPHE), highlights the effect of certain mutations in patients with this condition.
+This study emphasizes the need to develop tools for interpreting the biological effects of mutations in human genetics.

 Our news on the subject